Published: September 2022

 There are a number of recognized threats that could affect the stability and persistence of the Cascade red fox population.
 These threats include small population size, limited genetic diversity, potential impacts of climate change (i.e., loss/fragmentation of habitat, increased predation/competition by coyotes as a result of a decreasing snowpack), potential impacts (e.g., competition, hybridization, disease transmission) of an invasion of non-native red foxes into their current range, and feeding of foxes by visitors at Mount Rainier National Park and other public areas.

 Because its range appears to have contracted substantially, the Cascade red fox is now a Washington endemic, and is now confronted with a number of significant threats to its long-term viability.
 We therefore recommend that the Cascade red fox be listed as a Threatened Species in Washington State.

 Lewis, J.C., J.R.
 Akins, and T. Chestnut.
-2021.
-DRAFT Status report for the Cascade Red Fox in Washington.
+2022.
+Status Report for the Cascade Red Fox in Washington.
 Washington Department of Fish and Wildlife, Olympia, Washington.
 15+iii pp.

 Draft documents are provided for informational purposes only.
 Drafts may contain factual inaccuracies and may not reflect current WDFW policy.